absar854/openedapi/README.md

 Show Resource
 -------------

-Show information for a specific resource, based on the OpenEd resource ID (a unique integer)
+Display the attributes for a specific resource, based on the OpenEd resource ID (a unique integer)

 For example: